awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-databases.md

 **Response**
 + `Database` – A [Database](#aws-glue-api-catalog-databases-Database) object\.

-  The definition of the specified database in the catalog\.
+  The definition of the specified database in the Data Catalog\.

 **Errors**
 + `InvalidInputException`